-Homeowners love their trees for many reasons: because they are beautiful, provide shade, add interest and so much more.
-Tree care is important to maintaining healthy trees, but any tree can have cause to struggle.
-At Stein Tree Service, we are passionate about trees, and we do what we can to promote or restore tree health.
-However, sometimes tree removal is the only option.
+Homeowners love their trees for many reasons: trees are beautiful, provide shade, add interest, and so much more.
+Tree care is essential to maintaining healthy trees, but any tree can have cause to struggle.
+At Stein Tree Service, we are passionate about trees and do what we can to promote or restore tree health.
+However, sometimes tree removal may be necessary or the only option.

-There are a number of threats from the insect world that you need to be aware of to keep your trees safe.
-In the last decade, homeowners in both Delaware and Pennsylvania have had to deal with several, including bagworms, emerald ash borer and the spotted lanternfly.
-Being aware of your trees general health and inspecting them regularly can help you identify these infestations early, and a certified arborist may be able to treat them.
-In some cases, a tree needs to be removed for the health of surrounding trees.
+You need to be aware of several threats from the insect world in order to keep your trees safe.
+In the last decade, homeowners in Delaware and Pennsylvania have dealt with several, including bagworms, emerald ash borer, and the spotted lanternfly.
+Knowing your trees’ general health and regularly inspecting them can help you identify these infestations early.
+Then, an arborist may be able to treat them.
+In some cases, tree removal may be necessary for the health of the surrounding trees.

-We love trees, but sometimes we have situations where tree removal is unavoidable.
-In such a case, we have the experience and equipment necessary to perform the job safely.
-Our compact spider lift offers little impact to your landscape, and allows us to remove even tall trees from a confined space easily.
-Contact us today for a free consultation!
+We love trees, but sometimes we have situations where tree removal may be necessary.
+In such a case, Stein’s tree care professionals have the experience and equipment to perform the job safely.
+Our compact spider lift offers little impact on your landscape.
+The spider lift allows us to easily remove even tall, large trees from a confined space.
+Contact us today for tree removal services or a free consultation!